 In the literature, signals which are duplicated by a loop body in within one instant are called reincarnated.
 If a reincarnated signal obtains different values in each of its incarnations, it is called schizophrenic.
-Schizophrenic signals, however, merely appear to violate the single-value-per-instant
+Schizophrenic signals, however, merely appear to violate the single-value-per-instant rule.
+Because instantaneous loops are banned, the number of times a loop body can be entered is bounded.
+This means that the number of reincarnations of any signal is also bounded.
+Therefore we consider each incarnation to, in fact, be a separate signal, removing the apparent violation.

-$^{^{4}}$ This exponential behavior affected the testing of our semantics against existing Esterel semantics and implementations; see section 6 and section 7 for more.
+$^{4}$ This exponential behavior affected the testing of our semantics against existing Esterel semantics and implementations; see section 6 and section 7 for more.